-The United Nations Secretary-General’s Peacebuilding Fund’s (PBF) Gender and Youth Promotion Initiative #GYPI2019 is an expression of the Fund’s commitment to inclusive peacebuilding.
-It supports the empowerment of women and the advancement of gender equality and recognizes the role of young people as central to the relevance and effectiveness of PBF’s overall peacebuilding portfolio.
+The United Nations Secretary-General’s Peacebuilding Fund’s (PBF) Gender and Youth Promotion Initiative (GYPI) is an expression of the Fund’s commitment to inclusive peacebuilding.
+It supports the empowerment of women and the advancement of gender equality and recognizes the important and positive role young people play in peacebuilding.

 The aims for the Gender and Youth Promotion Initiatives are to:

 Gender Promotion Initiative

 - Support innovative projects, focused on gender equality and women’s empowerment with the potential for catalytic effects and peacebuilding outcomes;

 - Strengthen the integration of gender equality and women’s empowerment within existing prevention and peacebuilding initiatives;

 - Contribute to collective operational learning on gender-responsive programming;